yingchao-zhu/sparkjava-mongodb-mlab-tutorial/README.md

----
-topic: "Databases: MongoDB"
-desc: "NoSQL database system"
-indent: true
----

-# Setting up MongoDB in Java
+# Setting up MongoDB w/ mLab in Java
 For an introduction to Databases, and their role in webapps, see the article:

 * [Webapps: Databases](/sparkjava-01/extra/databases)